mikesplore/Class-Portal/app/src/main/java/com/app/classportal/Updates.md

     - The "Add Unit" and "Add Assignment" options open their respective dialogs.
     - The "Edit Unit" option opens the unit dialog with the data of the currently selected unit.
     - The "Delete Unit" option removes the current unit and saves the changes.
-    - Clicking on the edit icon in an `AssignmentItemRow` opens the assignment dialog with the assignment's data.
+    - Clicking on the edit icon in an `com.app.classportal.AssignmentItemRow` opens the assignment dialog with the assignment's data.

 4. **Saving Data:**
     - Changes to units and assignments are saved to the file after each operation using `FileUtil.saveUnitsAndAssignments()`.